pwesp/automated-clavicular-epiphysis-localization/README.md

+# !Repository Under Development!

 # automated-clavicular-epiphysis-localization

-Automated localization of the medial clavicular epiphyseal cartilage using an object detection network
+The code in this repository is used to localize the medial clavicular epiphyseal cartilage in CT scans, using deep learning-based object detection.